roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.8](/assets/family-overview-8.png)

-The next major theropod group to branch off the bird lineage were the Megalosaurs, meaning “great lizard”.
+The next major theropod group to branch off the bird lineage were the megalosaurs, meaning “great lizard”.
 Megalosaurus itself, a generic large carnivore, was the first non-avian dinosaur to be validly named, in 1824.
 It predates the term “dinosaur” by 17 years!
-The more derived members of this group, the Spinosaurs, were much more interesting:
+The more derived members of this group, the spinosaurs, were much more interesting:

 ![fig-2.7](/assets/family-overview-2.7.jpg)

 Spinosaurus, the record holder for largest theropod ever.
 Spinosaurs had long, alligator-like faces good for catching fish, and some had huge sails, good for who-knows-what (probably display).
 Famous members include Spinosaurus, Baryonyx, Suchomimus, and Irritator.

-#### Allosauria
+#### Allosauroidea

 ![fig-1.9](/assets/family-overview-9.png)

-Moving along, the next group to branch off the bird lineage were the Allosaurs (meaning “other lizard,” including the famous Allosaurus and the later Carcharodontosaurs (meaning “sharp tooth lizard”) like Carcharodontosaurus, Mapusaurus, and Giganotosaurus.
+Moving along, the next group to branch off the bird lineage were the allosauroids (meaning “other lizard,” including the famous Allosaurus and the later carcharodontosaurs (meaning “sharp tooth lizard”) like Carcharodontosaurus, Mapusaurus, and Giganotosaurus.
 Carcharodontosaurs had long faces and shark-like slicing teeth, indicating that they took prey down by biting over and over, like dogs.

 ![fig-2.8](/assets/family-overview-2.8.jpg)

-Giganotosaurus, a giant carcharodontosaur that made headlines as “the one bigger than T-rex”.
+Giganotosaurus, a giant carcharodontosaur that made headlines as “the one bigger than T. rex”.
 It’s only very slightly bigger.

-Carcharodontosaurs were the dominant terrestrial predator throughout the Early Cretaceous until the more advanced giant Tyrannosaurs came on the scene in the Late Cretaceous.
+Carcharodontosaurs were the dominant terrestrial predator throughout the Early Cretaceous until the more advanced giant tyrannosaurs arrived on the scene in the Late Cretaceous.

 #### Tyrannosauroidea

 ![fig-1.10](/assets/family-overview-10.png)

 Tyrannosaurs (meaning “tyrant lizard”) were the next to branch off.
 They had certain key adaptations that gave them an edge over other large carnivores at the time:
-1. **Peg-like teeth.**  These super-strong teeth allowed Tyrannosaurs to crush bone, like hyenas do today, to get at the nutritious marrow.
+1. **Peg-like teeth.**  These super-strong teeth allowed tyrannosaurs to crush bone, like hyenas do today, to get at the nutritious marrow.
 They also helped them have a ridiculously powerful bite.
-2. **Sharp senses.**  Based on the shape of Tyrannosaurs’ brain cavity, we know that they had sharper eyes and noses than their predecessors, which allowed them to hunt more effectively.
+2. **Sharp senses.**  Based on the shape of tyrannosaurs’ brain cavity, we know that they had sharper eyes and noses than their predecessors, which allowed them to hunt more effectively.
-3. **Increased smarts.**  Also based on brain cavity evidence, we know that Tyrannosaurs could probably outsmart prey and competition more effectively than other giant theropods.
+3. **Increased smarts.**  Also based on brain cavity evidence, we know that tyrannosaurs could probably outsmart prey and competition more effectively than other giant theropods.

 ![fig-2.9](/assets/family-overview-2.9.png)